MetaMask/metamask-docs/snaps/features/custom-ui/dialogs.md

     },
   });

-  console.log('result', result); // Result will be true or false
+  console.log("result", result); // Result will be true or false.

   return result;
 };